 We will not keep your information for longer than is necessary for the purposes for which we collect it unless we believe that the law or other regulation requires us to preserve it.

-If you have registered an account with Growthdeck we will store your personal information for as long as your account is open.
+If you have registered an account with us we will store your personal information for as long as your account is open.
 We regularly review inactive accounts and actively initiate reactivation of your account by sending you reminders.
-If your account is dormant for more than 3 years we will close your account and delete your account information data.

 If you have signed up to receive email marketing from us we will store your personal information for as long as you are subscribed to our email marketing list (even if your account has closed).
 If you unsubscribe or your account is closed, we will keep your email address on our suppression list to ensure that we do not send you marketing emails.